 Once enrolled, you become part of a community full of talented professionals who are passionate, driven and share a relentless curiosity.
 The program challenges students to help solve some of the most complex problems we face in the world today.
 However, you will have the resources of one of the top universities in the world, and a community that is committed to supporting one another.

-Ranked #11 global universities, according to U.S. News & World Report, Johns Hopkins is uniquely positioned to give graduates the tools they need to make a difference and advance their careers.
+Ranked #11 among global universities, according to U.S. News & World Report, Johns Hopkins is uniquely positioned to give graduates the tools they need to make a difference and advance their careers.

 Renewables are already the world's second largest source of electricity, but their deployment still needs to accelerate if we are to achieve long-term climate, air quality and energy access goals.